radareorg/radare2-book/rasm2/intro.md

     a_  32 64      x86.nz      LGPL3   x86 handmade assembler
     ad  32         x86.olly    GPL2    OllyDBG X86 disassembler
     ad  8          z80         NC-GPL2 Zilog Z80

+Note that "ad" in the first column means both assembler and disasembler are offered by a corresponding  plugin. "_d" indicates disassembler, "a_" means only assembler is available.